Buxar jail in Bihar told to make 10 ropes; speculation rife it's for Nirbhaya convicts

 Asked about the manpower required for the job, he said, "Normally five to six persons are engaged in making one rope.
 Yarns made of 152 strands of thread each are plaited together to come up with a rope of desired dimensions.
 Each rope uses up close to 7000 such strands," he said.

-Meeting the deadline is not going to be a problem as there are sufficient number of able-bodies prisoners who can withstand the rigour as well as the experienced ones who can provide supervision and advice, Arora noted.
+Meeting the deadline is not going to be a problem as there is a sufficient number of able-bodied prisoners who can withstand the rigour as well as the experienced ones who can provide supervision and advice, Arora noted.
 "One thing about these ropes is that if stored for long after manufacture, these become unfit for use," he added.

 Speculation was rife in a section of the media that four convicts of the gang-rape case of December 16 2012, when a young woman died after being raped and brutalised inside a moving bus in Delhi, could be hanged later this month.